 Mechanical Engineering Graduate Student Organization (MEGSO)

-I will be the president-elect of MEGSO for the next academic year.
+I am the president-elect of MEGSO for the next academic year.
 Last year we expanded our programs in every aspects, including the learning community and social gatherings.
 For the upcoming term, I am planning for us to engage more in interdepartmental activities to promote the current university approach towards interdisciplinary research.
-Following from being and E-mentor, I find it very beneficial for us to start some programs to engage undergraduates with the graduate school environment.
-This year, we will start with a setting a tentative calendar and budget based on previous years in order to manage our activities in a more reasonable manner.
-We will also do a revision to our constitution.
+Following from being an E-mentor, I find it very beneficial for us to initiate some programs toward engaging undergraduates with the graduate school environment.
+We will improve our publicity by keeping our website updated and making a better use of social websites.
+This year, we will start with setting a tentative calendar and budget based on previous years in order to manage our activities in a more reasonable manner.

 Hiking, Mountaineering, Climbing, Sports